 Donor Journey Step 1: Awareness

-- Create user personas to better understand the type of audiences discovering your organization.
+- Create supporter personas to better understand the type of audiences that engage with your organization.

 - Actively use your social media channels to give updates on your mission.

-- Update your website with recent accomplishments and major changes, as well as news stories and blog posts related to your mission.
+- Update your website with recent accomplishments and major changes.

 - Keep your content human-centric to appeal to new supporters.